Bnei Menashe: Influence of revivalism

-In a 2004 study Weil says, "although there is no documentary evidence linking the tribal peoples in northeast India with the myth of the lost Israelites, it appears likely that, as with revivalism, the concept was introduced by the missionaries as part of their general millenarian leanings."
+In a 2004 study, Weil says, "although there is no documentary evidence linking the tribal peoples in northeast India with the myth of the lost Israelites, it appears likely that, as with revivalism, the concept was introduced by the missionaries as part of their general millenarian leanings."

 In the 19th and 20th centuries, Christian missionaries "discovered" lost tribes in far-flung places; their enthusiasm for identifying such peoples as part of the Israelite tribes was related to the desire to speed up the messianic era and bring on the Redemption.
 Based on his experience in China, for example, Scottish missionary Rev. T.F.
 Torrance wrote China’s Ancient Israelites (1937), expounding a theory that the Qiang people were lost Israelites.
 This theory has not been supported by any more rigorous studies.

 Some of the Mizo-Kuki-Chin say they have an oral tradition that the tribe traveled through Persia, Afghanistan, Tibet, China and on to India, where it eventually settled in the northeastern states of Manipur and Mizoram.

 According to Tongkhohao Aviel Hangshing, leader of the Bnei Menashe in Imphal, the capital of Manipur, when the Bible was translated into local languages in the 1970s, the people began to study it themselves.
 Hangshing said, "And we found that the stories, the customs and practices of the Israeli people were very similar to ours.
 So we thought that we must be one of the lost tribes."
 After making contact with Israelis, they began to study normative Judaism and established several synagogues.
 Hundreds of Mizo-Kuki-Chin emigrated to Israel.
 They were required to formally convert to be accepted as Jews, because their history was not documented.
 Also, given their long migration and intermarriage, they had lost the required maternal ancestry of Jews, by which they might be considered as born Jews.

+Operation Wings of Dawn

+In November 2025, the Israeli government approved a five-year plan to complete the Aliyah of the remaining Bnei Menashe community from India.
+On 23 April 2026, the first batch of approximately 240-250 members arrived in Israel as part of "Operation Wings of Dawn," with around 1,200 expected to arrive by the end of 2026 and the full relocation of about 5,000-6,000 people projected by 2030.
+Prime Minister Benjamin Netanyahu called the decision "important and Zionist," stating it would strengthen northern Israel and the Galilee region.